Formation and goals of BAG RelEx

 The formation of BAG RelEx

 Proposals by civil society actors range from promotion of democracy, anti-bias work and intercultural work to educational guidance and prevention of violence or support of persons wanting to exit extremism.
 BAG RelEx was founded in November 2016 by 25 non-profit organisations involved in these areas of work.
-Currently BAG RelEx has 30 member organisations and represents a wide diversity of approaches and measures, reflecting many years of experience with prevention and de-radicalisation.
+Currently BAG RelEx has more than 30 member organisations and represents a wide diversity of approaches and measures, reflecting many years of experience with prevention and de-radicalisation.
 Against the backdrop of societal and national security priorities, BAG RelEx focuses on working against Islamist forms of extremism.
 Still, other forms of religiously motivated radicalisation are expressly considered and treated as a pedagogical and societal challenge.

 Goals of BAG RelEx